jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

 So, where the hell on the stack am I?

-After looking at some disassemblies of the `process` function, which handles our input - One could come to the conclusion that it is a call to `fprintf`, which allows us to trigger a formatting vulnerability.
+After looking at some disassembly of the `process` function, which handles our input - One could come to the conclusion that it is a call to `fprintf`, which allows us to trigger a formatting vulnerability.
 But before `fprintf` is called, the inputs are collected in a heap-allocated